EG2026/eg2026.github.io/content/call_for_tutorials.md

 ### Submission Details

-Tutorial proposals (in PDF) should be submitted by using the [Eurographics Submission and Review Management (SRMv2) System](Website coming soon).
+Tutorial proposals (in PDF) should be submitted by using the [Eurographics Submission and Review Management (SRMv2) System]([Website coming soon](https://srmv2.eg.org/COMFy/Conference/EG_2026TUT)).
 The submitted proposals should contain the following information:

 **Presenter(s) details:**